Skip to main content

 Where to Go for Medical Treatment

 Your choice of where to seek treatment depends on the severity of your symptoms.
 For a detailed guide on the types of doctors who treat car accident injuries, including when to see a specialist, see our dedicated overview.
-If you are deciding between the emergency room and urgent care, see our detailed comparison of ER vs. urgent care after a car accident.
+If you are deciding between the emergency room and urgent care, see our detailed guide on ER vs. urgent care after a car accident, which covers costs, wait times, and what each facility can and cannot diagnose.

 Emergency Room